kmackinnon/Tron/README.md

 3. git pull origin master

 Back in NetBeans, click on Source->Scan for External Changes.
-At this point, you should be able to build without any problems.
+Then add the 'res' folder as a source by right clicking on Source Packages and pressing properties At this point, you should be able to build without any problems.

 Setting up SQLite JDBC support (with Netbeans)